-Specifies a Boolean value that indicates the new value that is stored into the widget's map\when\managed field.
+wSpecifies the widget.
+Must be of class Core or any subclass thereof.map_when_managedSpecifies a Boolean value that indicates the new value that is stored into the widget's map when managed field.

-If the widget is realized and managed, and if map\when\managed is True, XtSetMapped-WhenManaged maps the window.
-If the widget is realized and managed, and if map\when\managed is False, it unmaps the window.
+If the widget is realized and managed, and if map_when_managed is True, XtSetMappedWhenManaged maps the window.
+If the widget is realized and managed, and if map_when_managed is False, it unmaps the window.
 XtSetMappedWhenManaged is a convenience function that is equivalent to (but slightly faster than) calling XtSetValues and setting the new value for the XtNmappedWhenManaged resource then mapping the widget as appropriate.
-As an alternative to using XtSetMappedWhenManaged to control mapping, a client may set mapped\when\managed to False and use XtMapWidget and XtUnmapWidget explicitly.
+As an alternative to using XtSetMapped-WhenManaged to control mapping, a client may set mapped_when_managed to False and use XtMapWidget and XtUnmapWidget explicitly.